 Some of you might be thinking that building out a Pinterest SEO strategy is as much fun as saying the phrase itself.
 If that’s you, we’re here to help!

 If you’re talking to a web programmer, or perhaps a marketing engineer, SEO can get really technical.
-The reality is, while the algorithms that search engines use are incredibly intricate, your SEO strategy doesn’t have to be overly complex.
+The reality is, while the algorithms that search engines use are incredibly intricate, your Pinterest SEO strategy doesn’t have to be overly complex.
 The key is to understand best practices and integrate them into your marketing efforts.

 Here are the main best practices when it comes to optimizing for Pinterest.